4 Weeks in Mexico City, Puebla, Veracruz (2017)

 After sightseeing, I refueled with delicious seafood at the famed Las Delicias Marinas on La Antigua’s riverfront.

-Getting There — I had major difficulty figuring out how to visit Antigua from Veracruz on public transport.
+I had major difficulty figuring out how to visit Antigua from Veracruz by bus.
 In case you need to know, here’s how:

 In Veracruz, go to the second-class bus station next door to the first-class ADO station and buy a ticket with AU to Antigua (MXN $29 one way).
 Take one of the AU buses with destination Cardel that leave every 10 minutes.
 The trip takes about 35 minutes; get off the bus immediately after passing the La Antigua toll booth.
 Cross the highway and it’s about a 10-minute walk to La Antigua’s main plaza.
 To return to Veracruz, the bus stop is exactly across the road from where you got off, just north of the toll booth.